Hendrickson, 3 other Bengals starters placed on COVID list

-Cincinnati sacks leader Trey Hendrickson and three other starters are among five Bengals that were placed on the COVID-19 reserve list Tuesday.
+Cincinnati sacks leader Trey Hendrickson and three other starters are among five Bengals who were placed on the COVID-19 reserve list Tuesday.

 Center Trey Hopkins and left guard Quinton Spain were sidelined along with safety Vonn Bell.
 The fifth player is linebacker Akeem Davis-Gaither, who has been out with a foot injury.